geoff-hom-gmail-com/captures-are-okay/readme.md

 # CapturesAreOkay README

 This is the README for the XCOM mod CapturesAreOkay.

-After writing up a brief description, we recommend including the following sections.
+This mod is for XCOM: Chimera Squad.
+The game has a bug where kills are rewarded XP but captures aren't.
+What kind of message is that sending?
+This mod is to fix that bug.

 ## Features